crystal-lang/rfcs/text/0007-event_loop-refactor.md

     # Receives at least one byte from the socket into *slice*, capturing the
     # source address.
     #
-    # Blocks the current fiber if if no data is available for reading, continuing
+    # Blocks the current fiber if no data is available for reading, continuing
     # when available.
 Otherwise returns immediately.
     #
     # Returns a tuple containing the number of bytes received (up to `slice.size`)